CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Method

 \subsection{Class-Agnostic Mask Generation}

-The class-agnostic mask generation aims to predict query masks, and their corresponding object scores and mask IoU scores.
-As shown in Fig. \ref{overview}, for a set of $N$ learnable queries, the predicted masks $\mathcal{M}$ are generated by query embeddings $\mathcal{F}_{emb}$ and feature maps $\mathcal{F}_{dec}^4$ as
+The class-agnostic mask generation module aims to predict query masks, and their corresponding object scores and mask IoU scores.
+As shown in Fig. \ref{overview}, for a frame image in a video, the class-agnostic mask generation module utilizes CLIP image encoder and pixel decoder to extract features $\mathcal{F}_{enc}$ and $\mathcal{F}_{dec}$.
+Then, the transformer decoder predicts query embeddings $\mathcal{F}_{emb}$ using a set of learnable queries with the features $\mathcal{F}_{dec}$.
+The predicted masks $\mathcal{M}$ are generated by query embeddings $\mathcal{F}_{emb}$ and feature maps $\mathcal{F}_{dec}^4$ as

 where $\otimes $ represents matrix multiplication.
 To predict object scores and mask IoU scores of different queries, we attach two different branches, including object head and maskIoU head, to the query embeddings $\mathcal{F}_{emb}$.
 The object scores $\mathcal{S}_{obj}$ and mask IoU scores $\mathcal{S}_{iou}$ can be generated as